codio-content/ThinkJava/.guides/content/arrays-of-objects-card-tostring.md

 }
 ```

 When we display a card, `println` automatically calls `toString`.
 The output of the following code is `Jack of Diamonds`.
+{Run!}(sh .guides/bg.sh javac code/Card.java java -cp code/ Card )

 ```code
 Card card = new Card(11, 1);